Ucodia/p5.plotSvg/documentation.md

 ## endSvgGroup
-Ends the current user-defined group of SVG elements.
+Ends the most recently started SVG group.
+For named groups this releases the current association but does not finalize the group, so later calls to `beginSvgGroup` with the same name continue to append to it.
+When closing an unnamed group the corresponding `</g>` tag is written to the SVG output.